henkelmax/modrepo/docs/minecraft/voicechat/wiki/old_configuration.md

 ---

-# Configuration For Older Versions Of The Game
+# Configuration for Older Versions of the Game

 These are the config locations for versions older than `2.4.0` of the mod/plugin.